Annie Ali Khan: Career

 Ali Khan began modeling after submitting her portfolio to popular photographer Tapu Javeri.
 Ali Khan worked as a fashion model to several top designers and brand names, and her first break came in a commercial for Lipton Tea.
 She also worked as a model for the television network MTV and starred in the MTV video Saali Tu Maani Nahin alongside Pakistani singer Shehzad Roy, which became popular at that time and gained positive reviews in Pakistan.
-While in New York for a video shoot, she met film director Sofian Khan, married him, and moved to New York.
+While in New York for a video shoot, she met film director Sufyan Khan, married him, and moved to New York.

 While living in New York, Ali Khan began a career as a journalist.
 She received a master's degree in Journalism from the Columbia School of Journalism in New York in 2011, where she studied under Dale Maharidge.
 She often collaborated with her husband on video projects, such as the series New York Loves Annie for Play TV.
 In 2012, her breakthrough article “Fair and Lovely” was published in Marie Claire.
 The article addressed colorism in Pakistan and India and detailed Ali Khan's time as a model for Fair and Lovely skin lightener.

 After seven years in the US, Ali Khan returned to Pakistan in 2016.
-She published widely in magazines including Dawn, Herald, The Express Tribune, The Asia Society, The Caravan, Tanqeed, Roads & Kingdoms, and the blog “Chapati Mystery.”
+She published widely in newspapers and magazines including Dawn, Herald, The Express Tribune, The Asia Society, The Caravan, Tanqeed, Roads & Kingdoms, and the blog “Chapati Mystery.”
 She was praised for the brave journalism she pursued, and she wrote about the misogyny and oppression of women in Pakistan.
 In 2017, Herald magazine published her piece “The Missing Daughters of Pakistan,” which addressed young women murdered in Pakistani towns.